-The Governing Body of the Company is the Board of Directors (the Board).
-The Board's role is to provide leadership of the Company within a framework of prudent and effective controls which enables the risk which the Group faces to be assessed and managed.
+The Governing Body of ELL is the Board of Directors.
+The Board's role is to provide leadership of the Company within a framework of prudent and effective controls which enables the risk which the Company faces to be assessed and managed.

-The Board is responsible for: culture and values, strategy and direction, leadership and organisation, governance, risk management and controls, financial expectations and performance and communication.
+The Board is responsible for culture and values, strategy and direction, leadership and organisation, governance, risk management and controls, financial expectations and performance and communication.

-A formal schedule of matters reserved for the Board's decision is in place and includes strategy and management, structure and capital, financial reporting and controls, risk management and internal controls, contracts, communication, board membership and other appointments, delegation of authority, corporate governance and policies.
+A formal schedule of matters reserved for the Board's decision is in place and includes strategy and management, structure and capital, financial reporting and controls, risk management and internal controls, contracts, communication, Board membership and other appointments, remuneration, delegation of authority, corporate governance and policies.